Start My Answer

 Most payday loans involve small amounts that have accumulated fees and large amounts of interest.
 Debt collectors often win because debtors don't show up to court for the garnishment hearing.

-If you don't show up, the judge enters summary judgment that allows the court to collect the money on behalf of the collector's agency.
+If you don't show up, the judge may enter summary judgment, which allows the court to collect the money on behalf of the collector's agency.
 And depending on the state's law, you're exposed to wage garnishment, bank account levies, and even property liens.

 It is never in your best interest to ignore a Complaint and Summons.
 You can easily file your answer on our website in minutes.
 While at it, you can ask for proof that you owe them money, as many debt collectors show up without this evidence.
 A review performed by the Consumer Financial Protection Bureau revealed that 70% of lawsuits are dismissed due to lack of proof.